kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	E. Isoprenaline

 #### Answer: A. Dobutamine - *FALSE* = D. Noradrenaline (norepinephrine) - TRUE
+- **NOTE** Sepsis induces *systemic vasodilatation*
+- Noradrenaline &uarr; blood pressure and cardiac output by *vasocontrictive* α1 effect

+#### Notes
-- Sepsis induces systemic vasodilatation.
-Adrenaline works on α1, β1 and β2 receptors and while it does have a role in sepsis it is not frequently used because of the β-agonist effect (more likely to cause tachycardia).
-Dobutamine also works primarily on β receptors.
-Dopamine has a dose-dependent effect on β, α and δ receptors.
-Noradrenaline increases blood pressure and cardiac output by a vasocontrictive α1 effect.
-Isoprenaline is a β-selective agonist.
+- Adrenaline works on α1, β1 and β2 receptors and while it does have a role in sepsis it is
+	- **Not frequently used** because of β-agonist effect (*more likely to cause tachycardia*)
+- Dobutamine also works primarily on β receptors
+- Dopamine has a dose-dependent effect on β, α and δ receptors
+- Isoprenaline is a β-selective agonist

 ### Q22
 The following statements regarding the _absolute refractory period_ in the ventricles are correct, EXCEPT:

-	A. This is the period when the ventricles are completely inexcitable - T
+	A. This is the period when the ventricles are completely inexcitable
 	B. It corresponds to the period of ventricular depolarisation
 	C. It corresponds to the period of ventricular contraction
 	D. It is shorter than the corresponding period in atrial muscle
 	E. It decreases during sympathetic stimulation of the heart

 #### Answer: C. It corresponds to the period of ventricular contraction - *FALSE* = D. It is shorter than the corresponding period in atrial muscle - TRUE
-- The state in which the ventricles are completely inexcitable defines an ‘absolute refractory period’ during a heartbeat.
-During this absolute refractory period the ventricles are in a state of contraction where all the cells are completely depolarised and cannot be excited, ie it is impossible to generate another action potential.
-The refractory period limits the frequency at which action potentials can be generated to <1000/s and ensures that, once initiated, an action potential can only travel in one direction.
-Sympathetic stimulation results in a decreased refractory period, thereby permitting higher heart rates.
+- Ventricles are completely inexcitable = 'absolute refractory period' during a heartbeat
+- During this absolute refractory period ventricles are in a state of contraction
+	- all cells are completely depolarised and cannot be excited
+	- it is *impossible* to generate another action potential
+- Refractory period limits the frequency at which action potentials can be generated to <1000/s
+	- Ensuring that, once initiated, action potential can only travel in one direction
+- Sympathetic stimulation results in a *decreased refractory period*
+	- Permitting higher heart rates

 ### Q23
 The role of coronary angioplasty and coronary artery bypass surgery is to improve coronary blood flow.
 In a normal, healthy 70-kg man, which of the following statements regarding _myocardial blood flow_ is correct?

-	A. It is approximately 125 ml/min at rest - F
+	A. It is approximately 125 ml/min at rest
 	B. It is increased by pain
-	C. The right coronary artery typically a third of the blood to the right ventricular muscle - F
+	C. The right coronary artery is typically a third of the blood to the right ventricular muscle
-	D. Occurs during systole and diastole - F
+	D. Occurs during systole and diastole
-	E. It is independent of arterial pressure - F
+	E. It is independent of arterial pressure

-#### Answer: B. It is increased by pain - *FALSE* = C. The right coronary artery typically a third of the blood to the right ventricular muscle - TRUE
+#### Answer: B. It is increased by pain - *FALSE* = C. The right coronary artery is typically a third of the blood to the right ventricular muscle - TRUE
-- Myocardial blood flow is approx 250 ml/min at rest.
-This represents 5% of the cardiac output and is dependent on arterial pressure.
-Flow is seen in diastole and pain reduces myocardial blood flow.
+- Myocardial blood flow is
+	- Approx 250 ml/min at rest
+	- Represents 5% of cardiac output
+	- Dependent on arterial pressure
+	- Flow is seen in **diastole**
+	- Pain &darr; myocardial blood flow

 ### Q24
 Which of the following medications is NOT known to cause _renal failure_?

-	A. Diclofenac - F
+	A. Diclofenac
 	B. Ciprofloxacin
 	C. Simvastatin
 	D. Furosemide
 	E. Mannitol
 #### Answer: D. Furosemide - *FALSE* = C. Simvastatin - TRUE
-- Drugs can cause renal failure through a variety of mechanisms.
-Those that have a direct tubular effect include aminoglycosides, mannitol, NSAIDs, ACE inhibitors and ciclosporin.
-Sulphonamides and aciclovir can cause tubular obstruction, and beta lactam antibiotics, vancomycin, ciprofloxacin and furosemide can cause acute interstitial nephritis.
-Acute glomerulonephritis is a recognised complication of penacillamine use.
-Simvastatin is not known to cause renal impairment.
+- **NOTE** Simvastatin is not known to cause renal impairment
+- Many medications can cause renal failure
+	- Direct tubular effect - aminoglycosides, mannitol, NSAIDs, ACE inhibitors and ciclosporin
+	- Tubular obstruction - sulphonamides and aciclovir
+	- Acute Interstitial Nephritis - beta-lactam antibiotics, vancomycin, ciprofloxacin and furosemide
+	- Acute Glomerulonephritis - penacillamine

-### Q25	- LEARN
+### Q25
 Which statement is true of _diaphragmatic openings_?

 	A. The thoracic duct passes through the opening at T12
-	B. The aorta passes through the opening at T10 - F
+	B. The aorta passes through the opening at T10
 	C. The left phrenic nerve passes through the opening at T8
 	D. The right gastric artery passes through the opening at T10
 	E. The azygos vein passes through the opening at T10

 #### Answer: C. The left phrenic nerve passes through the opening at T8 - *FALSE* = A. The thoracic duct passes through the opening at T12 - TRUE
+- **NOTE** Left Phrenic Nerve pierces dome of Left Hemidiaphragm

-##### Diaphragmatic Openings
+#### Diaphragmatic Openings - LEARN
 - T8
 	1. Inferior Vena Cava (8)
 	2. Right Phrenic Nerve